pcrane70/kinetic-java-tools/README.md

 ```

 ###Set security
 Set security (ACL) for the devices specified in the driveListInputFile.
 The ACL is specified in the securityFile.
+An example ACL templet file is located at ./template/security.template.
 ```
 sh ktool.sh -setsecurity <securityFile> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]